 - How we will be measured and how we can communicate

 (Figures are correct as of January 2023)

 It’s time for an update on where we’re at with our Diversity & Inclusion efforts.

 We are always striving for diversity across all areas, including gender, sexuality, age and neurodiversity, but we feel it’s particularly important to be fully transparent and go into detail about our efforts to become ethnically diverse and inclusive.

-7.6% – the percentage of Black and British Indian people in our overall team.
-Although this figure has risen and we have people from all over the world working for us; Brazil, Belgium, Poland, France… There is more to be done here and we want to increase this percentage and attract diverse ethnicities into our work family.
+8% – the percentage of Black and British Indian people in our team at HQ.
+Although this figure has risen and we have people from all over the world working for us; Brazil, Belgium, Poland, China… There is more to be done here and we want to increase this percentage and attract diverse ethnicities into our work family.

-8 – the number of ethnically diverse influencers and content creators we’ve worked with so far in 2021.
-On average we work with around 3 influencers a month via Instagram and although we’ve worked with more diverse accounts this year than ever before (the previous figure was 0), we know there is a way to go before we have fully diversified our social feeds.
+16 – the number of ethnically diverse influencers and content creators we’ve worked with in the past two years.
+On average we work with around 4 influencers a month via Instagram and although we’re now working with more diverse accounts than ever before, we know there is a way to go before we have fully diversified our social feeds.

 0 – the number of people in our senior management team who are ethnically diverse.
 We are great at hiring females and neurodiverse individuals into management and representing them on our board of directors, however, we know we need to do more to diversify it further.
 Bringing more ethnicities into our management team is something we need to improve on.